Welcome Soapmakers and Cosmetics Crafters!

-In this special Oktoberfest version of Soapmaking 225, learn to make the wildly popular beer soap!
-Learn the tricks and special techniques to substituting the water portion of cold process soap with goat milk, heavy cream, yogurt, buttermilk, fresh juices, wine, spirits, and of course beer.
-During this Soapmaking 225 class, we will make three different batches of soap: Goat milk soap, Shock Top Pumpkin Ale (beer) soap, and soap made from canned pumpkin.
+In this special springtime version of Soapmaking 225, learn to make the wildly popular wine soap!
+In the class, we will use a young pinot noir wine with rich floral and raspberry notes.
+Students learn the tricks and special techniques to substituting the water portion of cold process soap with goat milk, heavy cream, yogurt, buttermilk, fresh juices, wine, spirits, and of course beer.
+During this Soapmaking 225 class, we will make two different batches of soap: Pinot noir wine soap for the bottom cake portion and goat milk soap for the top frosting portion of the soap cupcakes.